Azure/azure-sdk-tools/tools/asset-sync/README.md

 ### Drawbacks

 The `auto` commit branches will need to stick around.
 At least as far as we need to keep the commits in them that are referenced from the `azure-sdk-for-python` repo.
-Any commits present in the `azure-sdk-for-<language>-assets` and referenced anywhere from the `azure-sdk-for-<language>` repo MUST continue to exist.
+Any commits present in the `azure-sdk-assets` and referenced anywhere from the `azure-sdk-for-<language>` repo MUST continue to exist.
 They cannot be automatically trimmed.
 For example, there is nothing stopping a dev from releasing a package when the assets repo SHA is set to the intial "auto" commit.
 We'd prefer that folks wait for the merge to `main` to release the package, but to enforce that will cause a whole acre of headache.

+One alternative to hard SHAs is to create tags that point to these SHAs.
+This will allow us to rewrite a tag when combining recordings resulting in a different SHAs.

 ## Scenario Walkthroughs